Saethre-Chotzen syndrome (SCS)

 What is Saethre-Chotzen syndrome?

-Saethre-Chotzen is a rare disease (craniosynostosis) which causes the premature fusing of the bones in the skull.
+Saethre-Chotzen is a rare disease (craniosynostosis) that causes the premature fusing of the bones in the skull.

 This premature fusion in turn affects the shape of the head and face.
 It does not, however, affect brain development and intellectual ability.